 High-flow nasal therapy (HFNT) delivers heated and humidified air-oxygen blends via special devices (e.g., Vapotherm®, Comfort Flo®, or Optiflow®) at rates up to 8 L/min in infants and up to 60 L/min in adults.
-(1238) HFNT has been associated with decreased respiratory rate and effort, decreased work of breathing, improved gas exchange, improved lung volume and dynamic compliance, transpulmonary pressures and homogeneity.
-(1239,1240) These physiologic benefits positively improve oxygenation and clinical outcomes in patients with acute hypoxemic respiratory failure.
-(1239-1242) HFNT has been reported to improve oxygenation and ventilation, decrease hypercarbia and improve health-related quality of life in patients with acute hypercapnia during an acute exacerbation, and also in select patients with stable hypercapnic COPD.
-(1239,1243-1245) However, the small sample sizes, heterogeneity of the patient populations and short duration of follow-up are current limitations in the interpretation of the value of HFNT for the COPD patient population at large.
-(1246) A meta-analysis, based on poor quality studies, showed no clear benefit.
-(1247) HFNT has been reported to improve oxygenation and ventilation, decrease hypercarbia, prolong the time to next moderate exacerbation and improve health-related quality of life scores in patients with acute hypercapnia during an exacerbation or in select patients with stable hypercapnic COPD receiving long term oxygen therapy.
-(1248) HFNT did not prevent intubation in a RCT conducted in patients hospitalized with an acute exacerbation.
-(1249) It should be noted that European Respiratory Society (ERS) Clinical Practice Guidelines recommend trialling NIV prior to use of HFNT in patients with COPD and hypercapnic ARF.
-(1250) There is a need for well-designed, prospective, randomized and controlled multicenter trials to study the effects of HFNT in people with COPD experiencing episodes of either acute or chronic hypercapnic respiratory failure.
+(1392) HFNT has been associated with decreased respiratory rate and effort, decreased work of breathing, improved gas exchange, improved lung volume and dynamic compliance, transpulmonary pressures and homogeneity.
+(1393,1394) These physiologic benefits positively improve oxygenation and clinical outcomes in patients with acute hypoxemic respiratory failure.
+(1393-1396) HFNT has been reported to improve oxygenation and ventilation, decrease hypercarbia and improve health-related quality of life in patients with acute hypercapnia during an acute exacerbation, and also in select patients with stable hypercapnic COPD.
+(1393,1397-1399) However, the small sample sizes, heterogeneity of the patient populations and short duration of follow-up are current limitations in the interpretation of the value of HFNT for the COPD patient population at large.(1400) HFNT has been reported to improve oxygenation and ventilation, decrease hypercarbia, prolong the time to next moderate exacerbation and improve health-related quality of life scores in patients with acute hypercapnia during an exacerbation or in select patients with stable hypercapnic COPD receiving long term oxygen therapy.
+(1401) HFNT did not prevent intubation in a RCT conducted in patients hospitalized with an acute exacerbation.
+(1402) It should be noted that European Respiratory Society (ERS) Clinical Practice Guidelines recommend trialling NIV prior to use of HFNT in patients with COPD and hypercapnic ARF.
+(1403) There is a need for welldesigned, prospective, randomized and controlled multicenter trials to study the effects of HFNT in people with COPD experiencing episodes of either acute or chronic hypercapnic respiratory failure.